awelmerwan278-jpg/gtst_course/README.md

-# This note wasw  taken While Taking GTST Course
+# This note was  taken While Taking Geez Security Tester @ course